Vertical Integration

 FAQs

-Vertical integration is expanding up or down the supply chain (e.g., manufacturer buying a retailer).
-Horizontal integration is expanding at the same level (e.g., manufacturer buying another manufacturer).
-Vertical is about control and margin; horizontal is about market share and reducing competition.
+Vertical integration is about expanding into different stages of the supply chain (e.g., a car maker buying a tire company).
+Horizontal integration is about expanding into the same stage of the chain (e.g., a car maker buying another car maker).
+Vertical is designed to improve efficiency and control; horizontal is designed to increase market share and reduce competition.

 The Bottom Line